“But you thought that your fame and beauty were your own.”

 When we get something nice or achieve something, it’s easy to say – I did it, be proud of yourself, and forget where the things really came from.
 While it’s good to appreciate our own hard work, we need to remember that even that is a result of God’s work in us.

-We wouldn’t be who we are if it wasn’t for God’s grace freely given to us and we need to use it for His glory rather than for our own benefit.
+We wouldn’t be who we are if it wasn’t for God’s grace freely given to us.
 This is what the above verse from Ezekiel 16, and in fact the whole chapter, reminds us of, in a rather shocking way.

 Like an abandoned child